 If you think that South Korea‘s Jinhae Cherry Blossom Festival is just another spring celebration, think again.
 It’s an awesome experience and worth your time.
 Thousands of cherry blossoms and millions of people come out at the same time for one of the world’s best events.
 This is one of the best times and seasons in Korea and you have to make it there.
 Let’s dig into how to get there and our own experiences and thoughts on this wonderful occasion in South Korea!

-Visiting the Jinhae Cherry Blossom Festival
+The Jinhae Cherry Blossom Festival

 The Jinhae Cherry Blossom Festival made that always viral list of South Korea’s 50 Beautiful Places to see.
 The festival has been around since 1952 when the city unveiled a statue of Admiral Yi Sun-shin.
 Over 300,000 cherry trees bloom to create one of the world’s largest concentrations of cherry blossoms.
 Yeojwacheon Stream (see below) is well-known for its “Romance Bridge.”
 K-Drama aficionados will know it for the TV show “Romance.”
 It’s estimated that millions of people descend upon tiny Jinhae—part of Changwon—for this amazing festival during spring in Korea.